Hallo-what? In Catalonia, on the evening of the 31st of October, we celebrate La Castanyada (the chestnut party) instead of Halloween.

 - 300 g pine nuts

-- Smash the sweet potatoes, add the almond and the sugar and mix well
+- Smash the sweet potatoes, add the almonds and sugar and mix well.

-- Add 3 egg yolks.
-If the dough is stiff, add one extra yolk
+- Add three egg yolks.
+If the dough is stiff, add one extra yolk.

 - Make meatball-like shapes with the dough and stick the pine nuts around them.
-(You can change the pine nuts for raw almonds, quince paste, candied cherry, etc.)
+(You can change the pine nuts for raw almonds, quince paste, candied cherries, etc.).

 - Sprinkle some iced sugar over the panellets.
-If you don’t have iced sugar, just put some regular sugar in a blender and you’re done
+If you don’t have iced sugar, just put some regular sugar in a blender and it will do the work.

-- Spread some oil on a baking tray, put the panellets on it and varnish them with beaten egg to make them shine
+- Spread some oil on a baking tray, place the panellets on it and varnish them with beaten egg to make them shine.

-- Preheat the oven at 170ºC-180 ºC and cook the panellets for 15-20 min until they become golden but not burnt
+- Preheat the oven to 170ºC-180 ºC and cook the panellets for 15-20 min until golden but not burnt.

 - Enjoy!

-*The traditional recipe is actually with potatoes but some people, like us, use sweet potatoes.
-Choose whatever you like the most, they’ll be delicious anyway!
+*The traditional recipe actually has potatoes, but some people, like us, use sweet potatoes.
+Choose whatever you like best, they’ll be delicious anyway!

 The history behind the Castanyada

-There are other versions of the origin of the Castanyada.
-Some other stories say that the Castanyada dates from the end of the 18th century, and it was the meal served during funerals.
-During this meal, vegetables, nuts, and small bread rolls were served, and people roasted chestnuts while praying for the person who had just died.
+However, there are other versions of the origin of the Castanyada.
+Some other stories say that the Castanyada dates from the end of the 18th century and was the meal served at funerals.
+During this meal, people ate vegetables, nuts, small bread rolls, and roasted chestnuts while praying for the person who had just died.

 So that’s how we celebrate the most horrific night of the year: eating chestnuts and panellets!
-If you come to Catalonia during La Castanyada, don’t forget to try them and let us know if you’ve liked them!
+If you come to Catalonia during the Castanyada, remember to try them and let us know if you like them.

 0 Comments